The 20 Best Venous Thromboembolism (VTE) Doctors Near Me in Baltimore, MD

 Johns Hopkins Outpatient Center

 Michelle Petri, M.D. is a Professor of Medicine at the Johns Hopkins University School of Medicine.
 She attended medical school at Harvard University and fulfilled her internal medicine residency at the Massachusetts General Hospital.
 In addition, she completed two fellowship programs at the University of California, San Francisco in allergy and immunology and rheumatology.
 Dr. Petri is the Director of the Hopkins Lupus Cohort, a longitudinal study of morbidity and mortality in systemic lupus erythematosus, and Co-Director of the Hopkins Lupus Pregnancy Center.
 Dr. Petri is rated as an Experienced provider by MediFind in the treatment of Venous Thromboembolism (VTE).
-Her top areas of expertise are Lupus Nephritis, Systemic Lupus Erythematosus (SLE), Cutaneous Lupus Erythematosus (CLE), Tenotomy, and Osteotomy.
+Her top areas of expertise are Lupus Nephritis, Systemic Lupus Erythematosus (SLE), Cutaneous Lupus Erythematosus (CLE), and Discoid Lupus Erythematosus (DLE).

 Johns Hopkins Outpatient Center